 Facility Detail Reorganize display You can click on and drag column headings across the display to arrange them in a different sequence.
-You can also right-click on the column headings and set up the types and values of information to display, using the Field
+You can also right-click on the column headings and set up the types and values of information to display, using the Field Chooser, Group Box and Filter Bar.
+Display connector properties Either: Double-click on a relationship in the list Click on the relationship and press the G key, or Right-click and select 'General Properties' The '<connector type=""> Properties' dialog displays showing the 'General' tab, on which you can view and edit the connector properties.</connector> Display properties of

-Chooser, Group Box and Filter Bar.
-Display Connector Properties Either: Double-click on a relationship in the list Click on the relationship and press the G key, or Right-click and select 'General Properties' The '<connector type=""> Properties' dialog displays showing the 'General' tab, on which you can view and edit the connector properties.</connector> Display Properties of Source Role Either: Double-click on a relationship in the list and select the 'Role(s)' tab Click on the relationship and press the S key, or Right-click and select 'Source Role' The '<connector type=""> Properties' dialog displays showing the 'Roles' tab, on which you can view and edit the properties of the Source Role defined in the relationship.</connector> Display Properties of Either: • Double-click on a relationship in the list and select the 'Role(s)' tab Target Role Click on the relationship and press the T key, or Right-click and select 'Target Role' The '<connector type> Properties' dialog displays showing the 'Roles' tab, on which you can view and edit the properties of the Target Role defined in the relationship.
-If the related element exists on the Hide / Show current diagram, and the connector is connector on diagram shown (the 'View' column has the value 'Visible'), you can hide it.
+Target Role Either: • Double-click on a relationship in the list and select the 'Role(s)' tab Click on the relationship and press the T key, or Right-click and select 'Target Role' The ' <connector type=""> Properties' dialog displays showing the 'Roles' tab, on which</connector> you can view and edit the properties of the Target Role defined in the relationship.
+Display properties of Either: Source Role • Double-click on a relationship in the list and select the 'Role(s)' tab • Click on the relationship and press the S key, or Right-click and select 'Source Role' The ' <connector type=""> Properties' dialog displays showing the 'Roles' tab, on which you can view and edit the properties of the Source Role defined in the relationship.</connector> Show child relationships If the element you want to examine has Ports and Parts, you can select the element together with those structured elements and see relationships involving the element itself and each Port and Part.
+Alternatively, on the Relationships Window press the C key or right-click and select the 'Expand to Children' option.
+The list then expands to include relationships on the element's Ports and Parts.
+This option is particularly useful for SysML diagrams containing Information Flows, where the relationships can be combined into one line.
+Hide / Show connector on diagram If the related element exists on the current diagram, and the connector is shown (the 'View' column has the value 'Visible'), you can hide it.
 Right-click on the item line and select 'Hide Relation'.
 If the related element exists on the diagram and the connector is hidden (the 'View' column has the value 'Hidden'), you can re-display it.
 Right-click on the item line and select 'Show Relation'.
-Apply Select one or more relationships, then right-click and select 'Appearance'.
-Appearance to One or On the 'Connector Appearance' dialog, More click on the drop-down arrow in the: Connectors 'Line Color' field, and select the color On the to apply to the connector lines Current 'Line Thickness' field, and select the Element on the Current line thickness of the connector lines Diagram Click on the OK button to apply the settings to all the selected connectors on the element.
+Apply Appearance to one Select one or more relationships, then right-click and select 'Appearance'. or more connectors on the current element on the On the 'Connector Appearance' dialog, click on the drop-down arrow in the: current diagram • 'Line Color' field, and select the color to apply to the connector lines • 'Line Thickness' field, and select the line thickness of the connector lines Click on the OK button to apply the settings to all the selected connectors on the element.
 For the selected connectors, you can also right-click and select 'Line Style', and one of the listed styles.
 The style is immediately applied to the connectors on the diagram.
-Display the Either: properties of the Source • Right-click on the relationship item and select 'Source Properties', or element • Click on the item line and press the Enter key The element 'Properties' dialog displays for the source element in the relationship.
+Display the properties of Either: the Source element • Right-click on the relationship item and select 'Source Properties', or • Click on the item line and press the Enter key The element 'Properties' dialog displays for the source element in the relationship.
 Display the attributes or operations of the Source element Right-click on the relationship item and select 'Source Features Attributes' or 'Source Features Operations'.
 (Alternatively, click on the item and press F9 or F10, respectively).
 The Features window displays for the source element, showing the 'Attributes' or 'Operations' tab as appropriate.
-Display the Either: